andrewh1978/px-deploy/README.md

 * Run the same steps to update your px-deploy installation

 * Please don't change the default scripts / templates as they will be overwritten during update.
-Feel free to create your own scripts / templates
+Feel free to create your own scripts / templates.

-* Your defaults.yml will no longer be replaced.
-After updating please check if the new release supports newer Kubernetes / Portworx versions and update your defaults.yml
+* Your `defaults.yml` will no longer be replaced.
+After updating please check if the new release supports newer Kubernetes / Portworx versions and update it manually.
-* You'll find this information in the defaults.yml.VERSION file your .px-deploy folder
+* You'll find this information in `$HOME/.px-deploy/defaults.yml.VERSION`

-* When updating from a Version < 5.0.0 please destroy all AWS / AWSTF Cloud based deployments in advance.
+* When updating from version < 5.0.0, please destroy all AWS / AWSTF Cloud based deployments in advance.
 Version 5 cannot destroy these deployments any longer.

-* Update your .bashrc or .zshrc with the new px-deploy alias
+* Update your `.bashrc` or `.zshrc` with the new px-deploy alias.

 ## Use

 If you are using AWS and you have not accepted the Rocky Linux 8 terms, browse to https://aws.amazon.com/marketplace/pp/prodview-2otariyxb3mqu

-Edit your defaults.yml to set `aws_access_key_id` and `aws_secret_access_key`
+Edit your `defaults.yml` to set `aws_access_key_id` and `aws_secret_access_key`.

+This will provision a VPC and some other objects, and deploy into it from the template:
 ```
 px-deploy create --name=my-deployment --template=clusterpair
 ```
-This will provision a VPC and some other objects, and deploy into it from the template.

 Connect via SSH:
 ```